aarav-dev2007/GameHub/README.md

 ### Tic Tac Toe
-- Two players take turns
+- Choose from PvP or Computer mode
-- First to align 3 marks wins
+- Play against your opponent (according to the initial game mode chosen) and get your marker 3 in a row first to win
 <img width="1091" height="947" alt="image" src="https://github.com/user-attachments/assets/4b857975-7196-4e75-97ac-e0b444fa4b23" />